mattycjr/programs/README.md

 <h1>Various Programs</h1>

 <h2>Description</h2>
 A small collection of Programs.
 Some were written while progressing through the Google Cybersecurity Certificate and IT Automation with Python Certificate.
 Others are for fun.
+I left out the individual course Final Projects for now.
 <br />